assadsid/Typescript-45Exercises/README.md

 # Typescript-45Exercises-Assignment

-Completed the 45 exercises of assignment are attached in this repository.
+Dear Sir,

-Kindly review!
+The 45 exercises of Typescript assignment are attached in this repository, kindly review!